Chavaillaz/jaxb-stream/README.md

 ### Complex XML file structure

 If the XML file you would like to create or read has a complex structure (meaning the stream of elements to read is not present right after the root tag), you have the possibility to extends both marshaller and unmarshaller and override the following methods:

-- `createDocumentStart` in `StreamingMarshaller` to write the beginning of the XML file before the stream of elements
+- `createDocumentStart` in `StreamingMarshaller` to write the start of the XML file before the stream of elements
 - `close` in `StreamingMarshaller` to write the end of the XML file (note that tags are closed automatically)
 - `skipDocumentStart` in `StreamingUnmarshaller` to reach the stream of elements in the document